Welcome to Occam Investing.

 Why did I start this blog?

 I’m not promoting any products or service, receive no commissions from affiliates or other third parties, and am not tied to any investment provider.
 The blog’s aim is to provide evidence-based, independent information on investing.
-I make no money whatsoever from it.
+I make no money whatsoever from its existence.

 - Investment products are often sold through the use of narratives designed to encourage us to sign on the dotted line, rather than being sold based on rigorous, academically-vetted, and evidence-based principles that would more likely be in our best interests.
 Investing based on actual data leads to better decision making (and likely better results) than through appealing to emotions and promises of a ‘holy grail’.
-However, everyone prefers a good story over facts, and this idea is often used to sell investment solutions that may not be in our best interests, by people who benefit financially from their sale.
+But the sad fact remains that everyone prefers a good story over facts.
+And it’s this idea that’s often used to sell investment solutions that may not be in our best interests, by people who benefit financially from their sale.

 - Much of today’s investment advice – whether provided online or in person – is given with the ulterior motive of promoting a product or service, and there are very few sources that investors can turn to to receive unbiased information.
 It’s human nature that an investment provider will recommend what they get paid the most to recommend, and it can often be difficult to work out 1) what someone’s financial incentives are, and 2) how that incentive affects the advice they’re giving.